 - Check with admissions staff for additional requirements

-Transfer Student: Anyone who has graduated from high school, or holds a GED, and has attempted 18 or more hours of college credit with a cumulative 2.0 GPA from an accredited institution.
+Transfer Student: Anyone who has graduated from high school, or holds a GED, and has attempted 18 or more hours of college credit.

 I'm accepted, now what?: Once you have been accepted, it's time to secure your spot at EC by making a deposit, completing financial aid, and registering for classes.